xapenny/E3v2-H77-Hackintosh-setup/README_EN.md

 ### Known Issue

-3. Apple Watch Unlock will failed after wake up from sleep/hibernation, I'm working on a fix.
+3. Apple Watch Unlock will fail after wake up from sleep/hibernation, I'm working on a fix.

 ---